 * * *

-Recently, here in Atlanta, as the guest of Stephanie (whose blog post on Finding Baby Jesus is a must-read) and her family, I watched the children, Bethlehem Bound in spirit, retell the Nativity birth story (that Angela directed) in their church.
+Closer to home, here in Atlanta, I joined Stephanie's family to watch the children, Bethlehem bound in spirit, retell the Nativity birth story (that Angela directed) in their church.

-Reflecting on the same wonder I have felt since I was their age, listening to and retelling my family’s millennia-long Jewish history, tradition, and lessons, I remembered this:
+Seated behind these angels (waiting in their wings for the cue to perform) and basking in their sweetness and light, their wonder moved me to tears.
+Reflecting on the same wonder I have felt at their age and since, listening to and retelling my family’s millennia-long Jewish history, tradition, and lessons, I knew this:

-We — the Reeds, Stephanie's and Angela's families, others', and mine are connected with generations before and those to come.
-We all experience sacred time, and we all observe sacred retelling.
+We — the Reeds, Stephanie's and Angela's families, others', and mine all experience sacred time, and we all retell our sacred stories.

-Today, I am sending love to the Reeds in Bethlehem and to my Christian friends worldwide, among them Ute, Joe, James and Anissa, Danny, Marlene, Olga, Budd and family, Gary, Ellen, David and Hope, Faye and Jim, John, Madeline, Luther and Helen, and my virtual pals, bloggers Nizo and Bronze.
-And, I am remembering my Christian loved ones, whose memories are a blessing: Stella, Kathy, and Jean.
+Today, I am sending love to my Christian friends worldwide, among them the Reeds, David and Hope, Faye and Jim, Josh, Madeline, Jonathan, Luther and Helen, Joe, James and Anissa, Danny, Marlene, Olga, Budd and family, Ellen, and virtual pals Nizo and Bronze.
+And, I am remembering my Christian loved ones, whose memories are a blessing: Stella, Jean, and Kathy.

 5 comments: